Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Like other things surrounding dogs’ behavior, early socialization and exposure to other pets can increase the chances of your Great Dane doing well around other pets.

-Are Great Danes Good with Kids?
+Are Great Danes Good With Kids?

-Despite these cases of accidental injury, Great Danes are gentle in nature and can learn how to appropriately gauge their level of play with little children.
+Despite cases of accidental injury, Great Danes are gentle in nature and can learn how to appropriately gauge their level of play with little children.

 Are Great Danes Good Family Dogs?